 Boston Classical Review

-"Listeners who know the harp mainly as a nice touch of color in orchestral scores might have been amazed at the variety of sonorities, articulations, and effects Keches drew from her instrument, from the most evanescent filigree to hard-edged forte chords virtually ripped from the strings...Her elegant, malleable phrasing in slow tempos and fast would be the envy of many pianists, and it’s unlikely any player of a box with hammers could match the range of sounds, hard and soft, wet and dry, fragile and massive, that fingers on strings produced in this performance."
+"Listeners who know the harp mainly as a nice touch of color in orchestral scores might have been amazed at the variety of sonorities, articulations, and effects Keches drew from her instrument, from the most evanescent filigree to hard-edged forte chords virtually ripped from the strings...Her elegant, malleable phrasing in slow tempos and fast would be the envy of many pianists.."